2002kani/home-banking-tracker/README.md

 **Account Management**
 - Consumes `AccountUpdateEvent` from Kafka: creates a new account record if it does not exist yet, or updates the balance of an existing one
-- Persists account data (IBAN, name, currency, balance, session reference) in PostgreSQL
+- Persists account data in PostgreSQL
-- Exposes `GET /api/v1/account/accounts` to retrieve account details by ID
+- Makes possible to retrieve account details.

 **Kafka Events consumed**